ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The authorization object is implicitly tied to the account key used to sign the request.
 Once created, the authorization may only be updated by that account.

+When submitting a new authorization request, the key "existing" with a string value MAY be included in the resource object.
+This object is not considered part of an authorization resource but controls request processing as described below.

 ~~~~~~~~~~
 POST /acme/new-authorization HTTP/1.1
 Host: example.com